Ty-Shon Alexander

-Ty-Shon Leron Alexander (born July 16, 1998) is an American professional basketball player for the Delaware Blue Coats of the NBA G League.
+Ty-Shon Leron Alexander (born July 16, 1998) is an American professional basketball player.
 He played college basketball for the Creighton Bluejays.

-Alexander signed with the Phoenix Suns in November 2020 after going undrafted in the 2020 NBA draft.
+Following his college career, Alexander signed with the Phoenix Suns in November 2020 after going undrafted in the 2020 NBA draft.
 During his rookie season with the Suns, he reached the NBA Finals.
+Since leaving the Suns, he has split his career between playing the NBA G League and with various teams in Europe.
+In 2021 he won the Italian Supercup with Virtus Bologna and in 2023 he won the NBA G League championship with the Delaware Blue Coats.

+Alexander was a member of the United States national team that finished third at the 2019 Pan American Games in Lima.

 High school career

 Alexander attended Concord High School his freshman year and was named to the All-South Piedmont 3A Conference team and earned honorable mention on MaxPreps.com's Freshman All-American Team.
 He transferred to Northside Christian Academy in Charlotte, North Carolina as a sophomore.
 As a junior, he moved on to Oak Hill Academy.
 Alexander scored 50 points in a game as a senior.
 He averaged 14.1 points per game as a senior, shooting 46.3 percent from behind the arc.
 He was considered a four-star recruit and was ranked No. 85 in his class by Rivals.
 Alexander committed to Creighton on October 31, 2015, turning down offers from Clemson, Charlotte and Virginia Tech.